TN 44 (12-17)

 Office of Workers’ Compensation Programs

 200 Constitution Ave.
 N.W., Suite S-3524

 2. Railroad Retirement Board (RRB) certification payments

 FOs and TSCs must redirect the claims to RRB as outlined in GN 02406.805B.
 PCs must redirect the claims to RRB as outlined in GN 02406.810A.

 3. Initial claims not established on the MBR and delayed payment

-SM 00609.500B Systems Alerts Received in the Field Office (FO) and Teleservice Center (TSC)
+SM 00609.500B Systems Alerts Received in the Field Office (FO) and Teleservice Center (TSC), and

 4. Initial Critical Payment System (CPS) payment or one-time (SAC-P) CPS payment

-Process initial CPS or one-time special action code-P (SAC-P) following the instructions in GN 02406.201C.
+Process initial CPS or one-time special action code-P (SAC-P) payments per the instructions in GN 02406.201C.